Survivors / Dependents Educational Assistance (Chapter 35)

-Survivors' & Dependents' Educational Assistance is an education benefit for eligible spouses and children of service members have given their life for their country or who are severely disabled due to their service.
+Survivors / Dependents Educational Assistance is an education benefit for eligible spouses and children of service members whom have given their life for their country or who are severely disabled due to their service.
 Eligible persons can receive up to 45 months of full-time or equivalent benefits for:

 Am I Eligible?

-To be eligible to use Survivors’ & Dependents’ Education Assistance you must be the spouse or the biological/adopted child of:
+To be eligible for Survivors / Dependents Education Assistance, you must be the spouse or the biological/adopted child of:

-- a service member hospitalized or receiving outpatient care for a VA determined service-connected permanent and total disability may be eligible for DEA benefits.
+- A service member hospitalized or receiving outpatient care for a VA determined service-connected permanent and total disability may be eligible for Survivors / Dependents Educational Assistance benefits.

 How Long Do I Have to Use This Benefit?